GearTech0/ScoutingApp/README.md

 # ScoutingApp
-App for scouting: FRC 2016 Competition
+App for scouting: FRC 2016 Competition Created using Android Studio with the Java programming language.

 # How to use
 Input respective values and click submit.